lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 1. Paste in the appropriate "Content"
 1. Click "URL", select "Custom", and enter the same value as "Title" (otherwise, Chronicle will convert underscores to dashes, so be careful!)
 1. Click "Save", enter a commit message, then click the next "Save"
-1. Both assets should be viewable within pages at `http://localhost/index.html` and `http://localhost/stack_configuration.json`
+1. Both assets should be viewable as mangled Chronicle content entries from `http://localhost/index.html` and `http://localhost/stack_configuration.json`. _You normally will not use these URLs_.

 At this point, neither asset is actually usable.
 Most content is heavily decorated with additional HTML and then displayed within a layout template, but I want both the index.html and stack_configuration.json assets to be viewable as standalone files and provide a REST interface for AngularJS to work against.

+## Come back PHP!
+All is forgiven

-Chronicle is largely built using [Zend Framework](http://framework.zend.com/manual/1.12/en/manual.html) and makes adding extra modules to the system pretty easy.
+Chronicle is largely built using [Zend Framework](http://framework.zend.com/) and makes adding extra modules to the system pretty easy.
 My module needs to be able to display plaintext assets, update their content using an HTTP POST, and provide diffs between the last commit and the current content.

 To create the module, the following paths need to be added: